-The theatre director, author and essayist Boris Nikitin, born in Basel and a son of Ukrainian-Slovakian-French-Jewish immigrants, writes and directs in the international independent theatre scene as well as in established city theatres.
-He is the initiator and artistic director of the festival "It's The Real Thing“ that takes place biennially in Basel/Switzerland.
+Boris Nikitin, born in Basel and son of Ukrainian-Slovakian-French-Jewish immigrants, is a director, author and essayist.
+He is also the initiator and artistic director of the biennial festival "It's The Real Thing - Basler Dokumentartage" in Basel.

 Nikitin's theater works, texts and festivals have been dealing with the representation and production of identity and reality since 2007.
 The plays and texts are border crossings between illusion theater and performance, between document and its falsification.
 In his most recent projects, Nikitin is increasingly concerned with the relationship between illness, vulnerability and art.